electronicvisions/hbp-sp9-guidebook/building_models.rst

                                            neuron_parameters)

-A partitioning limitation/constraint can be added to the population, which can limit how many neurons each core size chunk will contain at a maximum.
+A constraint can be added to the model which can limit how many neurons each core will contain at a maximum.
 This is shown below:

 .. code-block:: python

     populations[syn_type] = sim.Population(population_size,
                                            sim.IF_cond_exp,
                                            neuron_parameters)
-    populations[syn_type].add_constraint(sim.PartitionerMaximumSizeConstraint(200))
+    sim.set_number of_neurons_per_core(sim.IF_cond_exp, 200)

 This and other examples of manual limitations can be found in the online documentation `here <http://spinnakermanchester.github.io/latest/spynnaker_tutorial.html>`__.